-- A mains voltage of 220-230V is required for the operation of the device.

-- The exerciser may only be connected to a professionally installed, earthed, 16 A, fused single socket with the mains cable supplied. - The training device is switched on and off only using the ON / OFF switch. - Always disconnect the power plug from the power outlet when moving the exerciser. - Before carrying out any cleaning, maintenance or other work, always disconnect the mains plug from the socket. - When connecting the mains plug, do not use socket strips or cable reels. - If an extension cable is required, then it must comply with DIN standards, VDE regulations and guidelines, technical rules issued by other European Union member states or other states which are party to the Agreement on the European Economic Area. - Always lay the power cord in such a way that it can neither be damaged nor is a tripping hazard. - In operating or standby mode, electrical devices such as mobile phones, PCs, Televisions (LCD, plasma, tube, etc.), game consoles etc. will emit electro-magnetic radiation.
+- A mains voltage of 220-230V is required to operate this training device. - The training device is only to be connected to the mains with the mains cable supplied using a 16A individually fused and earthed socket installed by a qualified electrician. - The training device is only to be switched on and off using the ON/OFF switch. - Always remove the electric plug from the socket before moving the training device. - Remove the electric plug from the socket before commencing any cleaning, maintenance or other works. - Do not connect the mains plug to a socket on a socket strip or on a cable drum. - If using a cable extension please ensure that this complies with DIN standards, VDE regulations and guidelines, technical rules issued by other European Union states. - Always place the mains cable so it cannot be damaged or cause a tripping hazard. - In operating or standby mode, electrical devices such as mobile phones, PCs, Televisions (LCD, plasma, tube, etc.), game consoles etc. will emit electro-magnetic radiation.
 For this reason, all these types of devices should be kept away from your training device as they could lead to malfunction, disturbances or false outputs being shown in heart rate measurements. - For safety reasons, always remove the electrical plug from the socket when the device is not in use.

-Training environment
+Training Environment

-- Choose a location that offers the greatest possible firm space on all sides of the exerciser.
-The safety area behind the training device should be at least 200 cm long and 100 cm wide.
-Allow at least 100 cm to each side of the training device and 100 cm in front of the training device. - Ensure good ventilation and that optimal oxygen is available during exercise.
-Avoid draughts. - Your exercise equipment is not suitable for outdoor use, so storage and training is only possible in temperate, clean dry rooms. - The temperature range to operate or store this device is between a minimum of 10° and maximum of 30° - Do not operate or store your training device in wet areas, such as swimming pools, saunas, etc. - Make sure that your exercise equipment is always mounted on a level clean surface is.
-Unevenness in the ground must be removed or compensated. - To protect delicate floors, such as wood, lamina, tiles, etc. and from damage such as scratches, it is recommended to put a floor protection (carpet piece, mat, etc.) permanently under the device.
-Make sure that the pad is secured against slipping. - Do not place the exerciser on pale or white carpets, as the feet of the appliance may cause marks. - Make sure that your exercise equipment, including the power cord, does not come into contact with hot objects and there is a sufficient safety distance from any heat source, such as radiators, stoves, open fireplaces, etc.
+- Select a suitable space for your training device to provide an optimum amount of free space and highest level of safety.
+You should leave a free space measuring a minimum of 200 cm long and at least the width of the treadmill behind the device.
+A free space measuring a minimum of 50cm long and at least the width of the treadmill should be left in front of the device. - Make sure that the area is well ventilated and that an optimum amount of oxygen is available during training.
+Avoid draughts. - Your training device is not suitable for outside use and so storage and training can only take place in a temperate, clean dry room. - The temperature range to operate or store this device is between a minimum of 10° and maximum of 30° - Do not operate or store your training device in wet areas such as in swimming pools, saunas etc. - Make sure that your training device is kept on flat, hard, clean ground both in operation and at rest.
+Any uneven surfaces must be removed or made good. - It is recommended that a floor covering (carpet, mat, etc.) should be placed under the device to protect damageable floors such as wood, laminates, floor tiles etc. Please ensure that this underlay cannot slip or slide. - Do not put this training device on pale or white coloured carpets or rugs as the feet of the device may leave marks. - Make sure that your training device and mains cable are kept out of contact with hot surfaces and are kept at a safe distance from any sources of heat e.g. central heating, hot stoves, furnaces, ovens or open fires.